macklinb/if2ktool/README.md

 ### Resetting playback statistics in foobar2000
 If at any point you wish to remove the saved playback statistics in foobar, you can delete the `index-data` folder in `C:\Users\user\AppData\Roaming\foobar2000\` or `%APPDATA%\foobar2000\`.
 Make sure that it isn't running while doing so.
 Note that this doesn't delete tagged playback statistics.

+### Removing playback statistics tags after they have been written
+This can be done using "Tools -> Remove playback statistics tags from files".
+It's a good idea to keep the window open after writing tags, as currently there is no way to save mappings.
+You might need to "Reload info" in foobar2000 after doing this, via the Tools button in the properties window, accessed from the context menu of any track.

 ### Warning regarding ID3v2.4-tagged tracks not being recognized by foobar2000
 TabLib has an issue with a small amount of ID3v2.4.0 files.
 After writing tags in if2ktool, the tags and ID3 version will be unable to be read by foobar2000 when importing the files for the first time.
 As a precaution, you should import your library into foobar2000 first.
 If this has occured, you can try editing the tags in another application and/or converting the tags from ID3v2.4 to v2.3 using a tool like [kid3](https://kid3.sourceforge.io/).